yagyanshbhatia/Search-engine/README.md

-A python Search engine for files
+A python based Search engine that searches for a phrase or word in local text files using stemming and indexing, and returns the matches, in order ofrelevance, using the tf-idf Algorithm.

-run by:
+## Steps to run:
 ```
 python engine.py
 ```
-# sample input
+## sample input

 Plese enter folder address /home/yagyansh/Search-engine/Search-engine/sample data set